Search This Blog

 another pair of sleeves: 1850

 The Maitland Mercury and Hunter River General Advertiser, 2 February 1850, 3.
-Filler from the US: indicates origin.
+Filler item from the US: the text indicates the term’s origin.

 Hurrying back to the bank, he informed the paying teller that he had made a mistake.
 “We rectify no mistakes after the parties have left the bank,” was the reply.
 “Yes, but you’ve paid me too much money.”
 This was quite “another pair of sleeves.”
 The officers of the bank were instantly on the qui vive.
 Mr. Jesserun handed in the 1000 and received a 100 in return, without even a “thank you!” by way of difference.
 [New York Globe.]